Book on the Evaluation of Natural and Artificial Intelligence, Cambridge University Press 2017,

 One of the great scientific challenges of this century is to understand what intelligence is and how it can be recreated.
 My bit is, on one hand, the evaluation and measurement of intelligent systems in general and machine learning in particular and, on the other hand, some more applied research on data science, data mining and inductive programming.
 However, I'm interested in many other things, and my publication profiles below can give a better account of what my research really looks like:

-Here you also have a selection of some recent tutorials and presentations:
+Here you also have a selection of some tutorials and presentations:

-- Identifying Artificial Intelligence Capabilieis: What and How to Test, OECD Expert Meeting on Skills and Tests for Assessing AI and Robotics, 5-6 October 2020.
+- Identifying Artificial Intelligence Capabilities: What and How to Test, OECD Expert Meeting on Skills and Tests for Assessing AI and Robotics, 5-6 October 2020.

 - Measuring Intelligence Incrementally: Search, Demonstration and Transmission, DARPA Machine Common Sense PI Meeting, July 21-23, 2020.